dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 </ContentPage>
 ```

-The root Blazor component for the app is in *Main.razor*, which Razor compiles into a type named `Main` in the application's root namespace.
-The rest of the Blazor components are in the *Pages* and *Shared* project folders, and are identical to the components used in the default Blazor web template.
+The root [Razor component](/aspnet/core/blazor/components/) for the app is in *Main.razor*, which Razor compiles into a type named `Main` in the application's root namespace.
+The rest of the [Razor components](/aspnet/core/blazor/components/) are in the *Pages* and *Shared* project folders, and are identical to the components used in the default Blazor web template.
 Static web assets for the app are in the *wwwroot* folder.

 ## Add a BlazorWebView to an existing app